Queensland University of Technology: Controversies

-QUT has come under renewed criticism around its workplace culture, allegations of bullying and misrepresentation of job losses in 2020-21.
+QUT has come under renewed criticism around its workplace culture, allegations of bullying and misrepresentation of job losses in 2020–21.
 Many academic and professional staff have expressed living in fear of this workplace, in the most significant publicity the university has received in several years.
-Initial steps towards change in response to these claims have been made, although this has been met with skepticism by staff, citing issues with the concept of "leadership training" for executive managers, and the lack of urgency in implementing a safe method of complaint.
+Initial steps towards change in response to these claims have been made, although this has been met with scepticism by staff, citing issues with the concept of "leadership training" for executive managers, and the lack of urgency in implementing a safe method of complaint.

 The current vice-chancellor Margaret Sheil has been criticised for excessively lavish renovations for a private bathroom with "marble finishes" in her personal office.